BenHenderson09/SobelEdgeDetection/README.md

 - Made with Python
 - Uses only the standard math library and the PIL image processing library to manipulate pixel values
 - Includes greyscale options and Gaussian blurring
+- Works for any jpeg or png image.
+Note: Large images take a long time to process.

 # Images